Get Tasty Homegrown Runner Beans With Our Guide That Includes A Rame Design

 Plant out 6 inches apart in rows 2 feet apart.

 Remember to weed around the young plants over the next few weeks, making sure that you don’t damage them.
-As the plants start to wind up their support, tie them loosely but securely to their own poles, canes or string.
+As the plants start to wind up their support, tie them loosely but securely to their own poles, canes, or string.

 runner beans with support